Fluke (band)

-Fluke are an English electronic music group formed in the late 1980s by Jon Fugler, Julian Nugent, Mike Tournier and Mike Bryant.
-The band are noted for their diverse range of electronic styles, including house, techno, ambient, big beat and downtempo; for their reclusivity, rarely giving interviews; and for lengthy timespans between albums.
+Fluke are an English electronic music group formed in the late 1980s by Jon Fugler, Mike Tournier and Mike Bryant.
+The band are noted for their diverse range of electronic styles, including house, techno, ambient, big beat and downtempo.
+They received mainstream attention through their inclusion on various popular film and video game soundtracks, including Wipeout 2097 (1997), Lara Croft: Tomb Raider (2001), The Matrix Reloaded (2003), and Need for Speed: Underground (2003).